MicroLad: 2D-to-3D Microstructure Reconstruction and Generation via Latent Diffusion and Score Distillation: Problem formulation

 Once trained, we generate new 2D samples from the learned distribution:

-where $\hat{\mathbf{x}}_{2D}^{(i)}$ is the $i$-th generated 2D microstructure slice and $D$ denotes the total number of slices required to form a 3D microstructure.
+where $\hat{\mathbf{x}}_{\mathrm{2D}}^{(i)}$ denotes the $i$-th generated 2D microstructure slice, and $D$ represents the total number of slices required to construct a 3D microstructure along the depth direction.
 In other words, we can think of 2D-to-3D microstructure reconstruction as generating multiple 2D slices that are spatially connected and collectively represent a 3D microstructure volume.
-In this context, the goal is now to generate multiple 2D slices $\{\hat{\mathbf{x}}_{2D}^{(i)}\}_{i=1}^{D}$ that are spatially coherent and collectively represent a volume $\mathbf{x}_{3D}$:
+In this context, the goal is now to generate multiple 2D slices $\{\hat{\mathbf{x}}_{\mathrm{2D}}^{(i)}\}_{i=1}^{D}$ that are spatially coherent and collectively represent a volume $\mathbf{x}_{\mathrm{3D}}$:

 subject to the spatial connectivity condition:

 where $\mathcal{N}(i)$ denotes neighboring slice indices adjacent to slice $i$.
 This conditional distribution implies that the sampled 2D slices are not independent.
 Instead, each slice is generated conditioned on its adjacent slices to ensure spatial coherence in the 3D volume.
 In particular, it is assumed that the spatial connectivity condition must be enforced along the three orthogonal axes (height, width, and depth) to maintain structural coherence and form a cohesive 3D microstructure.